 How to Apply

+You will automatically be considered for State Work Study when you file the FAFSA or WASFA.
 Contact the Student Employment or Financial Aid office at your college for more information.